 Initially, the battery system will be used in commercial and business applications by companies that need rechargeable systems to help cut energy costs.
 This system will most likely replace nickel-cadmium batteries in businesses that are already set up to use battery systems.
 CUNY researchers plan on opening the production facility for their new system near the City College of New York Campus.

 A viable long-term zinc anode battery system can help in more than just saving daytime energy costs.
 This system is more environmentally friendly than lead-based or nickel-cadmium batteries, helping to preserve good health and lives.
-It’s also cheaper to buy and install, which is a great boon for everyone from a jersey city exterminator to your Aunt Sue who might be on a budget but still want to install a system that is step closer to getting off the grid.
+It’s also cheaper to buy and install, which is a great boon for anyone who might be on a budget but still want to install a system that is step closer to getting off the grid.

 Photo Credit: Presleyjesus via Flicker Creative Commons